Ganglion cysts are lumps that, most commonly, develop on the back of the wrist.

 Underneath the skin is a fluid-filled sac.

-Although they're known medically as soft tissue tumors, ganglion cysts are not
+Although they're known medically as soft tissue tumors, ganglion (GAN-glee-in)

 What Causes Ganglion Cysts?

 Doctors don't know exactly what causes ganglion cysts.

 Who Gets Ganglion Cysts?

 Ganglion cysts are most common in people 15 to 40 years old, especially girls and

 women.
 But people of any age can have a ganglion cyst.